itmammoth/rebirth.vim/README.md

 ## :RebirthRestore

-Restore window size and position manually.
+Restore the window size and position from the rebirth file manually.

 # Contribution